Martoni/pcie_debug/README.md

 # Command file structure

 The option -f allow to provide a commands file to pci_debug.
-The commands file will be exectued before give you the hand on the PCI> prompt (if -q option is not). first line => The BAR concern by the command file.
+The commands file will be executed before give you the hand on the PCI> prompt (if -q option is not). first line => Must be the BAR concerned by the command file.
 Must be compliant with the -b option Other lines => Commands

 Example in a file put: